Peterer19/Valorant-Trigger-Bot/README.md

 Rename the Injector.exe to a random name like "AKPDNAVCAIUZkmjna"

-ÃƒÂ¢Ã…Â¾Ã‚Â¤Download VC_Redist and install
+ÃƒÆ’Ã‚Â¢Ãƒâ€¦Ã‚Â¾Ãƒâ€šÃ‚Â¤Download VC_Redist and install
 Download Link: https://aka.ms/vs/16/release/vc_redist.x64.exe

-ÃƒÂ¢Ã…Â¾Ã‚Â¤ Disable Windows Defender In Windows Settings First Then;
+ÃƒÆ’Ã‚Â¢Ãƒâ€¦Ã‚Â¾Ãƒâ€šÃ‚Â¤ Disable Windows Defender In Windows Settings First Then;
-ÃƒÂ¢Ã…Â¾Ã‚Â¤ Download defender controller 2.0 and click disable Download Link: https://www.sordum.org/downloads/?st-defender-control
+ÃƒÆ’Ã‚Â¢Ãƒâ€¦Ã‚Â¾Ãƒâ€šÃ‚Â¤ Download defender controller 2.0 and click disable Download Link: https://www.sordum.org/downloads/?st-defender-control

-ÃƒÂ¢Ã…Â¾Ã‚Â¤ Download windows update blocker and click disable update Download Link: https://www.sordum.org/files/downloads.php?st-windows-update-blocker
+ÃƒÆ’Ã‚Â¢Ãƒâ€¦Ã‚Â¾Ãƒâ€šÃ‚Â¤ Download windows update blocker and click disable update Download Link: https://www.sordum.org/files/downloads.php?st-windows-update-blocker

 After that Please do the steps below which is common for any cheat to work